Rafi3215987/MusicBasedOnFacialExpression/README.md

 # MusicBasedOnFacialExpression
-This is a python project which will detect facial emotion and then opens youtube playlists based on the expression
+This is a python project which detects facial emotion and then opens youtube playlists based on the expression